heypriyal/todo-list-js/README.md

-# todo-list-js
+# Todo List App
-A to-do list app built with HTML, CSS, and JavaScript that supports add, edit, delete tasks and saves data in localStorage.
+A to-do list app built with HTML, CSS, and JavaScript.
+It allows users to add, edit, and delete tasks with data saved in localStorage.

+# Features
+- Add, edit, and delete tasks - Task priority
+- Filter tasks - Data saved using localStorage

+# Tech Stack
+- HTML - CSS - JavaScript

+# Live Demo
+Will be added soon.